sap-tutorials/Tutorials/tutorials/hsa-java-toolkit-adapter-part4/hsa-java-toolkit-adapter-part4.md

 ---
 title: Editing Adapter Configuration Files
-description: A set of adapter configuration files need to be edited in order to make the custom adapter available to both the HANA Streaming Analytics server at run time and in HANA Studio at design time
+description: Edit a set of adapter configuration files in order to make the custom adapter available to both the HANA Streaming Analytics server at run time and in HANA Studio at design time.
+auto-validation: false
 primary_tag: products>sap-hana-streaming-analytics
 tags: [  tutorial>intermediate, topic>internet-of-things, products>sap-hana-streaming-analytics, products>sap-hana\,-express-edition   ]
 ---